Embla Kristínardóttir: Club career

 Embla played her first senior games with Keflavík during the 2012-2013 season where she averaged 6.8 points and 2.3 assists in 35 regular season and playoffs game and helped the club to both the national championship and the Icelandic Cup.
 She missed most of the following season due to pregnancy.

 In January 2015, she helped Keflavík to the Cup finals, but was unable to prevent a loss to Grindavík.
 In February 2015, Embla received a two-game suspension from the Icelandic Basketball Federation disciplinary court for kicking Gunnhildur Gunnarsdóttir.
 She helped Keflavík to the Úrvalsdeild finals where they lost 0-3 to Snæfell.
 For the season, Embla averaged 8.1 points, 4.5 rebounds and 2.1 assists.

 In August 2015, she signed a two-year contract with Grindavík.
 In 2016, she helped Grindavík take a 2-1 lead against Haukar in the semi-finals of the Úrvalsdeild kvenna playoffs.
 Haukar won the next two games and advanced to the finals.
 The next season, Embla was unable to prevent Grindavík from being relegated but agreed to play with the team during the 2017-2018 Division I season.

 Unhappy with new coach Angela Rodriguez, Embla left Grindavík in December 2017, after averaging 21.3 points, 12.4 rebounds and 5.0 assists, and returned to Keflavík.
 On January 13, 2018, she won the Icelandic Cup with Keflavík after defeating Njarðvík in the Cup finals, 74-63.
 She led all Keflavík players in scoring with 20 points.

 In January 2020, Embla signed with Fjölnir.
 In her debut, she had 10 points, 7 rebounds and 2 steals in 13 minutes.
 She averaged 12.0 points and 5.3 rebounds in 6 games before the rest of the season was canceled due to the coronavirus pandemic in Iceland.

 On 15 May 2020, Embla signed with reigning Icelandic Cup champions Skallagrímur.
 On 20 September 2020, she scored 10 points in Skallagrímur's 74-68 victory against Valur in the Icelandic Super Cup.
 For the season, she averaged 7.8 points, 5.3 rebounds and 2.8 assists.
 She remained with Skallagrímur the following season but in December 2021 she announced she would miss the rest of the season due to pregnancy.
 In four Úrvalsdeild games, she averaged 12.5 points, 5.5 rebounds and 1.3 assists per game.

 In November 2022, Embla signed with Valur.
+On 28 April 2023, she won her first Icelandic championship after Valur defeated top-seeded Keflavík in the Úrvalsdeild finals, 3–1.
+In the championship clinching game, she scored the go-ahead basket with a three point shot with 26 seconds left in the game.